 Famed competition captures a 360 degree view of design’s brilliance over the last 365 days

-New York, NY—AIGA, the professional association for design, is thrilled to announce an esteemed jury of design professionals for the annual 365: AIGA Year in Design competition.
+New York, NY—AIGA, the professional association for design, is pleased to announce an esteemed jury of design professionals for the annual 365: AIGA Year in Design competition.

-After more than a decade-long hiatus, AIGA rebooted its famed competition to celebrate designers, design teams, and their clients for effectively working together to design creative solutions for challenges presented by businesses and organizations during unprecedented times.
-First launched in 1924, this competition recognizes excellence and represents innovation across all categories of communication design, from print to web to service to spaces—both physical and virtual.
+The competition celebrates designers, design teams, and their clients for effectively working together to design creative solutions for challenges presented by businesses and organizations during the calendar year 2022.
+This competition recognizes excellence and represents innovation across all categories of communication design, from print to web to service to spaces—both physical and virtual.

-The jurors for this year’s competition, chaired by Partner and Executive Creative Director Ken Fox of 50,000feet in Chicago, are:
+The jurors for this year’s competition, chaired by Lucille Tenazas, are:

 Competitions are instrumental in identifying emerging and hidden talent within the design community, recognizing effective visual design solutions in the marketplace, and communicating the added value of design to adjacent industries.
 Work selected by jurors will chronicle the contributions of design and designers to business value and visual culture.
-Winners will be announced in Fall 2022.
+Winners will be announced later this year.

 Learn more about 365: AIGA Year in Design competition.